 Certificate in Medical Humanities

-The Certificate in Medical Humanities allows students to use interdisciplinary approaches to explore and understand how health and health care operates in diverse cultural and social contexts.
+The Certificate in Medical Humanities allows students to use interdisciplinary approaches to explore and understand how health and health care operate in diverse cultural and social contexts.
 The certificate is recommended for students who intend to enter a health profession and wish to work more effectively in cross-cultural settings, but it is open to undergraduate students from any college or major.
 Students can satisfy the requirements of the certificate by completing 15 hours in the following courses:

 Required Courses a